marton-nagy-marton/de1_hws_assignments/Term1/README.md

 ##### Genre Dimension
 - `main_artist_genre`: Main genre of the track’s primary artist.

-##### Subqueries
-- Subqueries are used to calculate aggregate values, such as:
-  - Total album duration (in seconds).
-  - Average track popularity within the album.
-  - Main and featuring artist popularity and follower statistics.
-  - Genre data linked to the main artist.

 ### Data warehouse on artists (`artist_dw`)

 This table stores aggregated artist data, including artist facts, tracks dimensions, albums dimensions, and genres dimensions.
 Below is a detailed list of the fields and their content.